-ANNUAL ATTENDANCE STATISTICS 2021 - 2022
+ANNUAL ATTENDANCE STATISTICS 2022 - 2023

-The School has not set a target this year due to COVID.
-Each week during Merit Award Assembly an award is given for the highest attending class of the week.
-A number of measures have been introduced to improve attendance- the setting up of an absence line to report absence on the first morning of absence and a text message or telephone service if no absence is recorded.
+A number of measures have been

+introduced to improve attendance- the setting up of an absence line to report absence on the first morning of absence and a text message or telephone service if no absence is recorded.
 Parents have received letters/ texts/ pamphlets detailing the importance of attendance for their child and to notify the school of any holidays taken during school time.